Get answers to your frequently asked questions right here!

 How do I dispute incorrect information?

 When you perform a rental history check, you may find material on your My Rental History report that you disagree with.
 It’s easy to dispute errors on your renters history report.
 Simply click on the link in the header of the section containing information you wish to dispute.
-All portions of your credit report are disputed directly through Experian.
-At the very bottom of your report, you will find Experian’s contact information as well as your unique Experian report identification number.
+All portions of your credit report are disputed directly through TransUnion.
+At the very bottom of your report, you will find TransUnion’s contact information as well as your unique TransUnion report identification number.

 The federal Fair Credit Reporting Act requires both the credit reporting company and the person, company or organization that provided the disputed information to correct inaccurate or incomplete information on your credit report.
 To dispute information on your credit report, you must notify both the credit bureau and the creditor, in writing, that you disagree with the information.
 Provide a detailed explanation of why you dispute the information and include copies (but never originals) of any documents that support your claim.
 The credit reporting company must investigate your claim and will usually respond, in writing, within 30 days.